Riot celebrates ten years of 'LoL' by finally announcing new games

 In non-game news, Riot discussed Arcane, an animated series that will launch next year and follow two of its characters through their origin stories.
 The League of Legends Origins documentary, separately, is now available for streaming on Netflix.

 Oh, and those new games?
 LoL Esports Manager allows players to sim the experience of guiding a team through the game's tournament scene, and will launch next year.
 Three other efforts are more secretive.
+Project A (pictured at the top) is a "stylish, competitive, character-based tactical shooter" for PC, and next year the company will unveil more about its cast of lethal characters and near-future Earth setting -- but for now you can enjoy a brief preview video.
+So far, it looks like it owes a lot to games like Team Fortress 2 and Overwatch, while Riot promises it will keep this game going for years to come.

-Project A is a "stylish, competitive, character-based tactical shooter" for PC that's set to unveil more about its cast of lethal characters and near-future Earth setting next year.
-Project L is a League of Legends fighting game spin-off, while Project F is "a very early development project that explores the possibilities of traversing the world of Runeterra with your friends."
+Project L is a League of Legends fighting game spin-off that we heard about this summer, while Project F is "a very early development project that explores the possibilities of traversing the world of Runeterra with your friends."